rhayman/ephysiopy/docs/api/ephysiopy/visualise/plotting/index.rst

    .. py:method:: plot_acorr(cluster, channel, **kwargs)

-      Gets the autocorrelogram for the specified cluster(s) and channel.
+      Plots the autocorrelogram for the specified cluster(s) and channel.

       :param cluster: The cluster(s) to get the autocorrelogram for.
       :type cluster: int
       :param channel: The channel number.
       :type channel: int
       :param \*\*kwargs: Additional keyword arguments for the function.
+      :type \*\*kwargs: dict

+      :returns: The axes containing the autocorrelogram plot.
+      :rtype: plt.Axes